JackSummerfield1/mildew-detection-in-cherry-leaves-p5/README.md

 - ### Business Requirement 2: Classification
   - We will create and fit an ML model to predict if a leaf is healthy or infected with powdery mildew.
 This will be a binary classification task as there are only 2 categories to identify.

+- ### Business Requirement 3: Report
+  - We want to generate reports of the model that is accessible to all users so that the data can be interpreted and understood.

 ## ML Business Case

 - In the previous bullet, you potentially visualised an ML task to answer a business requirement.
 You should frame the business case using the method we covered in the course.